Optimal subgraph structures in scale-free configuration models: Main results

 \subsection{Subgraphs on 4 and 5 vertices}

-We now apply Theorem~\ref{thm:graphlets} to characterize the optimal subgraph configurations of motifs and graphlets that consist of 4 or 5 vertices.
-For every partition of the vertices of $H$ into $S_1,S_2,S_3$, we compute the contribution to~\eqref{eq:maxeqsub} and~\eqref{eq:maxeqsub}.
-In this way, we can find the partitions that maximize~\eqref{eq:maxeqsub} and~\eqref{eq:maxeqind}, and check whether this maximum is unique.
-If the maximum is indeed unique, then we can use Theorems~\ref{thm:motifs} and~\ref{thm:graphlets} to calculate the scaling of the number of such motifs or graphlets.
-Figures~\ref{fig:graphlet4} and~\ref{fig:motif5} show the order of magnitude of the number of graphlets on 4 and 5 vertices obtained in this way, together with the optimizing sets of~\eqref{eq:maxeqind}.
-Figure~\ref{fig:motif4} shows the order of magnitude of the number of motifs on 4 vertices together with the optimizing sets of~\eqref{eq:maxeqsub}.
-For example the optimal values of $S_1,S_2$ and $S_3$ for the motif in Figure~\ref{fig:paw} show that
+We apply Theorem~\ref{thm:motifs} to characterize the optimal subgraph configurations on 4 or 5 vertices.
+We find the partitions that maximize~\eqref{eq:maxeqsub} and~\eqref{eq:maxeqind}, and check whether this maximum is unique.
+If the maximum is indeed unique, then we can use Theorem~\ref{thm:motifs} to calculate the scaling of the number of such (induced) subgraphs.
+Figures~\ref{fig:graphlet4} and~\ref{fig:motif5} show the order of magnitude of the number of induced subgraphs on 4 and 5 vertices obtained in this way, together with the optimizing sets of~\eqref{eq:maxeqind}.
+For example, the optimal values of $S_1,S_2$ and $S_3$ for the subgraph in Figure~\ref{fig:paw} show that